 Essentially, what we see here is the length of time people watched mobile video ads on Facebook before losing attention.
-That could mean either skipping or scrolling ahead, closing the app, or putting their phone down altogether.
+That could mean either skipping or scrolling ahead, closing the app, or putting their phone down all together.
 The x-axis represents watch time, while the y-axis shows video sessions:

 Mobile Video Ads on Facebook | A Breakdown

 As one of the primary ways users interact with video on Facebook or Twitter, feeds have an unprecedented scale and reach.
 Even though the majority of users consume this content quickly, there is the potential to direct them to longer videos.
 Of course, this particular chart is showing the need for quick, attention-grabbing content that communicates very directly!

 Non-skippable Mid-roll or Pre-roll

 These ads most closely resemble the TV ad experience and exist before or in the middle of a piece of content.
 Understandably, people already in the mood to watch a video with the sound on continue watching these ads.
 It’s somewhat obvious that annoyance grows strongly with ad length, however, this format is slowly dying out.
 The rise of ad-blockers can now make quick work of these types of adverts despite their effectiveness.